 Students may obtain college credits through the following sources, in addition to those earned as a Villa Maria College student:

 Articulation Agreements

-Villa Maria College maintains articulation agreements with Alfred State College, Niagara County Community College, St. Bonaventure University, and SUNY Erie.
+Villa Maria College maintains articulation agreements with a number of area Colleges.
 Approval for transfer credit is contingent upon the terms of the respective agreements.
+Check with the Admissions Office for further information.